831st Tactical Aviation Brigade: Inventory

-Other 15 unidentified Su-27 were shot down, destroyed or damaged on the ground by Russian missile attacks:
+Other 17 unidentified Su-27 were shot down, destroyed or damaged on the ground by Russian missile attacks:

 On 24 February 2022, Lt.
 Colonel Eduard Vahorovskyi on its Su-27 was shot down near Ozerne airfield in Zhytomyr Oblast.

 On 10 March 2022, at least one Su-27 was damaged or destroyed during Russian missile strike on Kanatove Air Base.

 On 24 July 2022, three Su-27s were destroyed during a Russian missile strike on Kanatove Air Base, one official died and 17 other servicemen were injured.

 On 21 August 2022 a Su-27 piloted by Lt.
 Col Pavlo Babych was lost during a combat mission in Barvinkove, the pilot died.

 On 10 June 2024, a Su-27 was damaged beyond repair by an Iskander attack on Myrhorod Air Base.

 On 1 July 2024, two Su-27s were destroyed and four damaged as a result of Russian Iskander-M missile strike on Myrhorod Air Base in Poltava Oblast.

 On 12 August 2024, a Su-27 was destroyed in the ground at Myrhorod Air Base in Poltava, by a 9K720 Iskander missile.

 On 11 September 2025, a Su-27 was lost during a combat mission in Zaporizhzhya front, the pilot Oleksandr M. Borovyk from 39th Tatical Aviation Brigade died.

+On 8 December 2025, a Su-27 was lost during a combat mission along the pilot Yevgeny Ivanov from the 39th Tactical Aviation Brigade.

+In March 2026, a Su-27 piloted by the Commander of the 39th Tactical Aviation Brigade Col. Oleksandr Dovhach was shot down in a combat mission.